minio/operator/docs/cert-manager.md

 # MinIO Operator services with cert-manager

 MinIO Operator manages the TLS certificate issuing for the services hosted in the `minio-operator` namespace.
-These include Secure Token Service `sts` and the Console `console` service.
+That is the Secure Token Service `sts`.

-This section describes how to generate the `sts` and `console` TLS certificates with Cert Manager.
+This section describes how to generate the `sts` TLS certificate with Cert Manager.
 These certificates must be issued before installing Operator.
 Be sure to follow step [Create Cluster Self-signed root Issuer](#create-cluster-self-signed-root-issuer) mentioned above.